 Walter’s young son, Harry, followed in his father’s footsteps--literally-- in the factory.
 As he grew, Harry carefully poured, pulled, and pummeled hard candy, taffy, and chocolates of all kinds.
 This continued the special father/son relationship to the fourth generation.
 Walter continued with the business and personally made candy until his death in 1957 at the age of 83.

 Harry and his son, Jon, continued operating the factory.
 Like his father before him, Harry continued the love and tradition of candy-making until his death in 2008.
 Jon, the 5th generation, carried on the family tradition until 2020.
-It is now operated by candy-lovers who share an affinity for preserving traditions and creating quality candies for all to enjoy!
+Today it is operated by candy lovers who share an affinity for preserving traditions and creating quality candies for all to enjoy!